Severson-Group/eMach/docs/source/SPM_Analyzers/SPM_rotor_thermal_analyzer.rst

 SPM Rotor Thermal Analyzer
 ##########################

-This page describes how the thermal performance of a surface-mounted permanent magnet (SPM) rotor is evaluated using the eMach code base.
-This analyzer utilized the :doc:`Thermal Resistance Network Analyzer <../general_analyzers/thermal_res_net_analyzer>` to solve for the temperature distribution in the rotor.
+This analyzer determines the temperature distribution of a surface-mounted permanent magnet (SPM) rotor.

 Model Background
 ****************

 The SPM rotor is modeled using a thermal resistance network as shown in the figure.
 The implementation of the resistances and nodal locations can be found in the source code of the ``create_resistance_network`` method of ``SPM_RotorThermalAnalyzer``.
+This analyzer utilizes the :doc:`Thermal Resistance Network Analyzer <../general_analyzers/thermal_res_net_analyzer>` to solve for the temperature distribution in the rotor.

 .. figure:: ./Images/Resistance_Network.svg